Should You Freeze Your Weed?

 Freezing your weed literally causes these trichomes to crystalize like small ice particles, and your subsequent handling of the bud will cause them to break off into what ever storage container you’re using.
 Most storage containers/bags will also be affected by static charge, so even if your handling is kept to a minimum, the container will do the damage for you.

 After all the care taken with your bud up to this point, losing your trichomes can be devastating, making your smoke taste worse, harsher, and less psychoactive, so keep it out of the freezer.
+For the best vape sesh with your Firefly 2, keep your weed out of the freezer.

 So how should I store my weed?